-Business Advantages of Enterprise Integration
+Business Advantages of Enterprise Integration Software

 The key to selecting an enterprise integration platform requires centers on the company’s ability to recognize what it is it actually needs from the integration solution.
 Companies must be aware of how they want to integrate systems, applications, and data, and what kinds of partner, compliance, and customer SLA mandates they must meet.
-A modern enterprise integration platform provides the tools and capabilities to enable the speed and agility today’s businesses require, which include:
+A modern enterprise integration platform provides the tools and capabilities to enable the speed and agility of today’s businesses require, which include:

-The allure of an enterprise integration platform is that it connects the important systems and applications that power the business.
+The allure of an enterprise integration platform is that it connects the operating systems and applications that power the business.
 Connect employees, customers, and partners, processes and applications, systems, and other technologies within your enterprise.

-From an application standpoint, all of an enterprises’ in-house applications, from CRMs to ERPs, are integrated and automated, which eliminates the need for manual data re-entry and errors, enhances transparency, and is much simpler to manage.
+From an application standpoint, all of an enterprises’ in-house applications, from CRMs to ERPs, are integrated and automated, which eliminates the need for manual data re-entry and errors, enhances transparency and is much simpler to manage.

 Typical Challenges of Enterprise Integration

-While the promise of enterprise integration offers several benefits to improve productivity, increase connectivity, and more, there are some challenges that companies must be aware of first.
+While the promise of enterprise integration software offers several benefits to improve productivity, increase connectivity, and more, there are some challenges that companies must be aware of first.
 An enterprise can take advantage of these integration platforms only when they are cognizant of the risks and potential pitfalls that undergoing a migration presents.

 Control (Or Lack Thereof)